 The training will be delivered virtually through an online learning platform.
 Prospective fellows will receive access to the online learning platform where they will complete the video training and readings at their own pace.
-In order to demonstrate their commitment to the entrepreneurship training and their progress on building a venture, prospective fellows will submit assignments online, adhering to strict deadlines.
+In order to demonstrate their commitment to the entrepreneurship training and their progress on, prospective fellows will submit assignments online, adhering to strict deadlines.

 You will find below the eligibility criteria

-- Open to African students and recent grads with a desire to solve pressing problems and bring entrepreneurial ideas to life.
+- Open to and recent grads with a desire to solve pressing problems and bring entrepreneurial ideas to life.